-An employer should provide every employee with a copy of the policy and complaint procedure and redistribute it periodically.
+LSC employees are provided with a copy of the policy and complaint procedure via the employee handbook.
 The policy and complaint procedure should be written in a way that will be understood by all employees in the employer's workforce.
 Other measures to ensure effective dissemination of the policy and complaint procedure include posting them in central locations and incorporating them into employee handbooks.
 The employer should provide training to all employees to ensure that they understand their rights and responsibilities.